It is usually safe to exercise throughout pregnancy. There are many common exercise activities you can continue doing.

 If you want to go to an exercise class, choose 1 that's specifically for pregnancy.

 Swimming or aqua aerobics are great ways to exercise during pregnancy.
-The water provides relief from the weight of your baby.
+The water provides relief from the weight of your growing baby.
 This reduces the pressure on your back.

 Do not swim in very cold water (less than 5 degrees Celsius).